Changing with the times

 Prejudice Against Beer

-For an industry modeled on fairness, the three-tiered system seems to grant undue exceptions to wine over beer.
+For an industry modeled on fairness, the three-tiered system grants undue exceptions to wine over beer.
 Breweries can’t sell a drop of beer without a distributor, but in 35 states, wineries sell directly to customers.

-To avoid breaking this anti-Commerce law, states can either choose to allow all shipping or none at all.
+To avoid breaking this anti-commerce law, states can either allow all shipping or none at all.
 Indiana chose the latter — in-state shipping results in a misdemeanor for the 30 wineries operating in the state.
-However, nothing similar to wine shipping exists for breweries and many beer-lovers have noticed the inequality.
+However, nothing similar to wine shipping exists for breweries, and many beer-lovers have noticed the inequality.
 If breweries followed the same law, craft beer companies could greatly increase their sales.

 The only explanation as to the favoritism shown to wine concerns prestige.
 This attitude of regarding wine as more esteemed than beer will hopefully pass.